We're looking for Oral Health professionals

 If you would like to get involved or have been thinking about applying, now is the time to start.

 If you are an urban-based Dentist, Dental Assistant or Dental Therapist who meets the eligibility requirements, you can already start making a difference.
 When you get involved, you will have the opportunity to experience something different that could expand your scope of practice.
-You will also have the opportunity to learn about and experience Indigenous culture.
+You will also have the opportunity to learn about and experience Australian's First Nation's culture.